charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 between calls.
  * Check verbose output of `kubectl` command by adding `--v=9` such as `kubectl get po --v=9`
- * Check the logs of the aws-iam-authenticator pod with `juju run --unit kubernetes-master/0 -- /snap/bin/kubectl -n kube-system logs deploy/aws-iam-authenticator`
+ * Check the logs of the `aws-iam-authenticator` deployment with `juju run --unit kubernetes-master/0 -- /snap/bin/kubectl -n kube-system logs deploy/aws-iam-authenticator`
  * Check the logs of the API server with `juju run --unit kubernetes-master/0 -- journalctl -u snap.kube-apiserver.daemon.service`